lilanxiao/Rotated_IoU/readme.md

 ## Requirements
 Code is tested on Ubuntu 18.04.
 Following dependencies are needed

-    cudatoolkit=10.2
-    pytorch=1.5         # newer version should work as well numpy
+    pytorch         # tested with 1.5 and 1.8
+    numpy
     matplotlib
     argparse

 ## Usage

-First, compile the CUDA extension.

-    cd cuda_op
-    python setup.py install

-Then, run a demo which validate the Pytorch functions and CUDA extension.
+Run a demo, which validate the Pytorch functions:

-    cd ..
     python demo.py

 This demo trains a network which takes N set of box corners and predicts the `x, y, w, h` and `angle` of each rotated boxes.
 In order to do the back-prop, the predicted box parameters and the GT are converted to coordinates of box corners.
-The area of intersection is calculated using the Pytorch function with CUDA extension.
+The area of intersection is calculated using the Pytorch functions.
 Then, the GIoU loss or DIoU loss can be calculated.
 This demo first generates data and then do the training.

 You are expected to see some information like followings: